ilbuonmarcio/pyshooter/README.md

 Hope you enjoy this little project!

-If you wanna contribute to this, i appreciate!
+If you wanna contribute, I appreciate!
+Send me a pull request!